koenrane/koenrane.xyz/content/about-site.md

 # INFORMATION GATHERING
 ---
-> *"The historian’s task is to tell the story of the past, but the researcher’s task is to uncover the truth that was forgotten."*
+> [!quote]*"The historian’s task is to tell the story of the past, but the researcher’s task is to uncover the truth that was forgotten."*
 >
 > [Jules Michelet](https://en.wikipedia.org/wiki/Jules_Michelet)

-> *"If you steal from one author, it’s plagiarism; if you steal from many, it’s research."*
+> [!quote]*"If you steal from one author, it’s plagiarism; if you steal from many, it’s research."*
 >
 > [Wilson Mizner](https://en.wikipedia.org/wiki/Wilson_Mizner)